Adaptive Leaders Dig Deep

 Many older leaders never met a problem that we couldn’t solve by “addition.”
 And we added to worship attendance.
 Added to offerings.
 Added to programs.
 Added campuses.

 We’ve failed to recognize that our congregations are faced with the challenge of adapting to a world that didn’t used to exist.
-And the world that used to exist, exists no more…along with its well practiced patterns that used to work.
+And the world that used to exist, exists no more…nor does its well-practiced patterns that used to work.

 So, we’re forced to surrender.
 Or we’re forced to do the hard work of leading in a new way.